This post may contain affiliate links. Please read my disclosure policy.

 - Serve: Using a spoon, place the chicken into your individual lettuce cups and fold over similar to a taco!
 Bon appetite!

-Other Ingredients That Can Be Used In Lettuce Wraps
+Other Ingredients That Can Be Used

 You can get wild with lettuce wraps, there are just so many variations out there.
 But for the sake of keeping it simple, let’s start with these options: